Action 1 – Phenotypic characterisation

 University of Padua

-The analyses following data quality control have been concluded for the species Gallus gallus and they are still in progress for the other species.
-The following genetic diversity indices were estimated for the chicken breeds: observed heterozygosity (Ho), expected heterozygosity (He), minimum allele frequency (MAF) and Runs of Homozygosity (ROH), i.e., portions of DNA that are identical on both chromosomes within the population and their respective islands of origin (Table 2).
+Post-quality control analyses, were completed for all the species involved in the project, namely Gallus gallus, Anser anser, Numida meleagris, and Anas platyrhynchos.
+For individuals belonging to these species/breeds, the following genetic diversity indices were estimated: observed heterozygosity (Ho), expected heterozygosity (He), minimum allele frequency (MAF), and Runs of Homozygosity (ROH), defined as DNA segments that are identical on both chromosomes within the population and their respective geographic islands (Table 2).

 University of Turin

-Selection of males for reproduction and semen production Typing data were used to calculate the kinship matrix by evaluating the number of alleles shared for each pair of individuals belonging to the same breed.
+Selection of males for reproduction and semen production Genotyping data were used to calculate the kinship matrix by evaluating the number of alleles shared by each pair of individuals belonging to the same breed.
 The average kinship among all breeders (P) and the average kinship with family lines (Pf) were then calculated.
 Principal Coordinate Analysis (PCoA) was used to highlight the existing genetic variability in the sampled groups.
-The results were graphically represented (Figure 4.1) to make the genetic differences between the subjects evident.
-As an estimate of inbreeding, the average observed heterozygosity was analysed, along with the number of samples (N), number of different alleles (Na), number of effective alleles (Ne), Shannon Index (I), effective heterozygosity (He), and fixation index (F).
-Observed heterozygosity is very low (0.24-0.33) in Veneto populations, but the percentage of polymorphic loci is 73%, and the overall average kinship is also high.
-For male selection plans, the individual variability index (H-ind) and genetic distance (DPS) were estimated.
-Based on the results of the analyses previously reported, to maximise the selection of males, the individual variability indices (H-ind) and the degree of kinship (P or Pf) were combined into a new conservation index (C) calculated as the difference between H-ind and P/Pf.
-The index ranges from 1 to -1, with high values indicating low inbreeding and greater genetic variability.
-Based on the C index, individuals with an index value above the population average were identified.
+The results were graphically represented (Figure 4.1), in order to make the genetic differences between the subjects evident.
+As an estimate of inbreeding, average observed heterozygosity was analysed, along with number of samples (N), number of different alleles (Na), number of effective alleles (Ne), Shannon Index (I), effective heterozygosity (He), and fixation index (F).

-Reproductive management For mating plans, the individual variability index (H-ind) and the average kinship index (P) concerning all analysed subjects were estimated.
+Reproductive management For mating plans preparation, the individual variability index (H-ind) and the average kinship index (P) among all analysed subjects were estimated.
 Subjects with higher H-ind allow for the conservation of greater genetic variability, while those with lower P help to contain the increase in inbreeding.
-Matings were made by calculating the average kinship of typed males with the subjects of each family present in the conservation nucleus.
-The selection of breeders was carried out to cover the greatest existing variability, taking into account individual heterozygosity using the conservation index (C).
-Matings were planned between subjects belonging to different bloodlines to minimise kinship between the male and the female group.
-For each male, the average kinship between the females in the group and the selected male was calculated to minimise the inbreeding rate (∆F).
-The analysis results were reported in the genetic evaluation document sent to the UniMI coordinator and to the reference Partner.
-The indices will be published on the project’s website.
+Matings were planned by calculating the average kinship of genotyped males with the subjects of each family present in the conservation nucleus.
+The selection of breeders was carried out in order to cover the greatest existing variability, taking into account individual heterozygosity using the conservation index (IC), which combines molecular kinship data and individual heterozygousis.
+Matings were planned between subjects belonging to different bloodlines to minimize kinship between the male and the female group.
+For each male, the average kinship between the females in the group and the selected male was calculated to minimize the inbreeding rate (∆F).
+The analysis results were described in the genetic analysis reports published at the pages of the corresponding breeds.

 Action 5 – Assessment of inbreeding